 Key Man Clause is a contractual term that protects the lender or investor.
-The presence of such a clause prevents a company from taking decisions in case their key employee is not available.
-The idea is the absence of key employee could make the company less skillful, or they take a decision that may not be in the best interest of the investor or lender.
+The presence of such a clause prevents a company from making decisions in case their key employee is not available.
+The idea is the absence of key employees could make the company less skillful, or they make a decision that may not be in the best interest of the investor or lender.

-Though the concept is applicable to all the businesses, including manufacturing firm, technology oriented firm, investment firms, etc. The presence of this clause blocks the investment firm or a fund manager to make a new investment if a key person is not available at the time of decision.
-Or, if one or more key personnel arenot giving enough time to decide on the investment.
+Though the concept applies to all the businesses, including manufacturing firms, technology-oriented firms, investment firms, etc., the presence of this clause blocks the investment firm or a fund manager from making a new investment if a key person is not available at the time of decision.
+Or if one or more key personnel are not giving enough time to decide on the investment.

-There is one more perspective to this clause where investment is being considered in a business, where the skills of one the promoters/stakeholder is of critical importance.
-Because, the business revolves around that core skill set which has by now got a reputation.
+There is one more perspective to this clause where investment is being considered in a business, where the skills of one of the promoters/stakeholders are of critical importance.
+Because the business revolves around that core skill set which has a reputation by now.
 And customer flogs to that business due to that skill set or reputation.
-Hence, in such a situation this clause mandates that the Key Man will not dilute his stake in the business beyond a set limit.
-In other words, till the loans or investments are there in the business the Key Man’s total stake can not fall below a minimum percentage.
-This is again to ensure that the business continue to enjoy and attract the business due to the presence and operational skill of that Key Man.
+Hence, in such a situation, this clause mandates that the Key Man will not dilute his stake in the business beyond a set limit.
+In other words, till the loans or investments are there in the business, the Key Man’s total stake can not fall below a minimum percentage.
+This is again to ensure that the business continues to enjoy and attract the business due to the presence and operational skill of that Key Man.

 Who are Key Employees?

-The key person here is basically a person whom the investment firm consults or a person responsible for making new investments, taking decisions, or having the core competency to run that business.
-Or, whose exit could result in a potential loss to the company.
+The key person here is basically a person whom the investment firm consults or a person responsible for making new investments, making decisions, or having the core competency to run that business.
+Or whose exit could result in a potential loss to the company.
 In such a case, the firm can continue with the new investment only if that key person is available or is back, or they have got an apt replacement for that key person.
-For example, sales head, operations head, other top managers, specialists doctor or software expert, design manager, etc.
+For example, sales head, operations head, other top managers, specialists, doctors or software experts, design manager, etc.

 Key Man Clause – Why?

-Investment firms, a mutual fund or a private equity firm, deal with massive amount of money that belongs to investors.
+Investment firms, such a mutual funds or private equity firms, deal with massive amounts of money that belong to investors.
 So, a wrong decision could result in huge losses to the investors.
 Thus, to prevent such losses, investors ask for a key man provision.
-Such a clause ensures that their money is handled efficiently by those who have the requisite skills, knowledge and experience.
+Such a clause ensures that their money is handled efficiently by those with the requisite skills, knowledge, and experience.

-Same analogy remains applicable to the other types of businesses, where key skillset of key man is vital for the successfull and efficient operation of the business.
+The same analogy remains applicable to the other types of businesses, where the key skillset of the key man is vital for the successful and efficient operation of the business.
 Key Man’s presence helps and drives the business on its growth path.
-Basically key man steers the business ahead.
+Basically, the key man steers the business ahead.

-Generally, the fund managers exit a company or take a leave after an end of the cycle.
-But, sometimes the key personnel leave mid-way, and this is when the key man clause comes handy.
-It works like a hurdle for the person moving out and the entity and its management to ensure that the person stay put till the completion of a cycle.
+Generally, the fund managers exit a company or take a leave after the end of the cycle.
+But, sometimes, the key personnel leave mid-way, and this is when the key man clause comes in handy.
+It works like a hurdle for the person moving out and the entity and its management to ensure that the person stays put till the completion of a cycle.

 Importance of Key Man Clause